Meng0625/immcantation/docs/packages/scope.rst

 SCOPe
 ================================================================================

-Provides a computational framework for unsupervised identification B cell clones from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.
+SCOPe (Spectral Clustering for clOne Partitioning) provides a computational framework for unsupervised identification B cell clones from adaptive immune receptor repertoire sequencing (AIRR-Seq) datasets.

-This method is based on spectral clustering of the junction sequences of B cell receptors (BCRs, Immunoglobulins) that share the same V gene, J gene and junction length.
+This method performs spectral clustering of the B cell receptor (BCR) junction region within groups of BCR sequences sharing the same V gene, J gene, and junction length.
+Rather than a fixed threshold, SCOPe uses an adaptive threshold for clustering sequences to determine the local sequence neighborhood, which offers an improvement in both the sensitivity and specificity over a simple fixed threshold for all junction lengths.

 Download & Installation
 --------------------------------------------------------------------------------